gromacs/gromacs/docs/user-guide/file-formats.rst

 energies as generated during your :ref:`gmx mdrun`.

-The file can be transformed to a portable energy file (portable accross hardware platforms), the :ref:`edr` file using the program :ref:`gmx eneconv`.
+The file can be transformed to a portable energy file (portable across hardware platforms), the :ref:`edr` file using the program :ref:`gmx eneconv`.

 See also :ref:`gmx energy`.